Terminal colours are tricky

 But in my Solarized theme, midnight commander looks like this:

-The Solarized version feels like it might be pretty disorienting if you’re expecting the “classic” look.
+The Solarized version feels like it could be disorienting if you’re very used to the “classic” look.

 One solution Simon Tatham mentioned to this is using some palette customization ANSI codes (like the ones base16 uses that I talked about earlier) to change the color palette right before starting the program, for example remapping yellow to a brighter yellow before starting Nethack so that the yellow characters look better.